 Groundhog Day (1993)

 Stand By Me (1986)

 The Karate Kid (1984)

-So, a wide variety of movies reflect our film tastes and films that we remember being awesome and seem worthy of a rewatch.
-Recently, since things have improved in Massachusetts, we have stopped doing our weekly chats on ZOOM and now sit in one of our backyards with social distancing, and masks handy, and a craft beer, which is a staple of our movie chats!
+So, many movies that reflect our tastes and films that we remember being awesome and seem worthy of a rewatch.
+Since things have improved in Massachusetts recently, we have stopped doing our weekly chats on ZOOM and now sit in one of our backyards with social distancing, masks handy, and a craft beer, which is a staple of our movie chats!
 We often agree on the winners of the film categories created by The Rewatchables podcast during these chats.
-For example: for the “most rewatchable scene” we had the two Bobs talking to Peter in Office Space or William Dafoe’s tragic scene in Platoon & for the greatest “Heat Check” for Tilda Swinton in Snowpiercer, Oliver Reed in Gladiator, or Carrie Ann Moss in Memento, or the absolute crowd favorite and to whom we renamed our own “overacting award” (to be clear, this is NOT bad acting, just an absolutely over the top impressive performance) to Tim Cappello for his shirtless saxophone playing in The Lost Boys.
-We disagree, but we think about the song “I Still Believe” from The Lost Boys and calm down and believe that all is ok!
+For example: for the “most rewatchable scene,” we had the two Bobs talking to Peter in Office Space or William Dafoe’s tragic scene in Platoon & for the greatest “Heat Check” for Tilda Swinton in Snowpiercer, Oliver Reed in Gladiator, or Carrie Ann Moss in Memento, or the absolute crowd favorite and to whom we renamed our own “overacting award” (to be clear, this is NOT bad acting, just an absolutely over the top impressive performance) to Tim Cappello for his shirtless saxophone playing in The Lost Boys.
+We disagree, but we think about the song “I Still Believe” from The Lost Boys, which allows us to calm down and believe that all is ok!